TACIXAT/tacixat.github.io/_pages/about.md

 ## Personal

 I live in the Bay Area with my partner of 10 years and our dog.
 We're pretty active.
 I do body weight exercises, snowboard with my dad, and skate a bit.
-I've picked up fly fishing but haven't caught anything yet.
 I have a Wrangler and really enjoy driving slowly on dirt roads.

 I follow a strict diet due to some health issues.
 Changing what I ate really changed my life.
 I hope to share a bit about that here.

 I also meditate.
 I'm interested in Daoist internal alchemy.
 Figure it's the best bet on getting super powers in this lifetime.
 Sitting is hard work though.

-*Updated: 5/18/2020*
+*Updated: 9/6/2020*